braintree/braintree_ios/README.md

 We recommend using either [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree SDK with your project.

+#### Swift Package Manager
+To add the `Braintree` package to your Xcode project, select File > Swift Packages > Add Package Dependency and enter `https://github.com/braintree/braintree_ios` as repository URL.
+// TODO: more detail here on which sub-packages they will need to include.

+Also, in your Project level Built Settings, you must define the Preprocesor macro `SWIFT_PACKAGE=1`.
+// TODO: is there a way we can export this macro from the SDK and not require merchants to manually define it?

 #### CocoaPods
 ```
 # Includes Cards and PayPal